-- The programme study plans demonstrate appropriate progression year-on-year and course-by-course.
-Module specifications clearly demonstrate the expected workload in contact hours (lectures, seminars, tutorials, others) as well as guided independent study time.
-However, upon examining the module specifications, the Panel noted that none of them included pre-requisites or co-requisites since the programme is built on level-bylevel progression and does not provide the student with the chance to pick and choose their modules each semester/level.
-This is consistent with UoS Academic Regulation and was confirmed during interviews with the programme representatives.
-The revised study plan for 2023 includes modules that act as a capstone for the application of knowledge and skills from across the programme and work-placement opportunities. - The Panel notes that the modules cover all elements expected in terms of depth and breadth.
-The modules also have a good balance between theory and practice, which is demonstrated in the ILOs as well as in the assessment and teaching strategies adopted.
-The references and textbooks used to support the delivery of the programme are also appropriate in terms of their relevance to the content of the modules.
-According to the SER, the core and indicative readings texts are updated every subsequent year and evidence was provided to support these practices.
-However, the Panel notes that some of the modules do not refer to updated reference textbooks and some date back to 2003 and 2010.
-Moreover, the links provided in some modules led to an error page whenever the Panel tried to access them.
-Furthermore, some modules do not have a reference to any textbook.
-Therefore, the Panel recommends that the College should review all module specifications to ensure that all references are updated and develop a systemic mechanism to ensure this revision is periodically maintained.
+• The study plan demonstrates appropriate progression year-on-year and course-by-course.
+The module specifications indicate clearly a range of learning activities and contact hours (lectures, seminars, tutorials, others) as well as guided independent study time.
+The Panel notes that none of the module specifications includes pre-requisites since the programme is built on a level-by-level progression basis and does not provide the student with the chance to pick and choose their courses each semester/level as indicated in the Academic Regulation and this was confirmed during the interviews.
+The Panel also learned during the interviews that the programme management is planning to introduce elective, internship and capstone project modules which would provide more opportunities for students to further their knowledge in areas of their interest and enhance their readiness to the world of work.
+Therefore, the Panel recommends that the College should expedite the introduction of elective, internship and capstone project modules to enhance students' learning experience.

-The programme adheres to both the United Kingdom Quality Code and BQA-NQF requirements.
-The programme consists of compulsory modules related to Bahraini culture and language aspects such as 'History of Bahrain' and 'Arabic for Business Communication', as per the Higer Education Council (HEC) regulations.
-Besides these compulsory modules, faculty highlighted during the site visit interviews that when teaching, they adopt some localized projects and refer to local examples and cases to reflect the Bahraini Context.
-The Panel notes, however, that this localization of content is not done in a systemic manner, and it depends on the individual who is delivering the course.
-Therefore, the Panel advises the College to encourage its staff to integrate more topics related to the local context within the programme modules and the reading lists, where applicable.
+- The module contents of the programme cover all elements expected in terms of depth and breadth.
+The modules also have a good balance between theory and practice, which is demonstrated in the modules' ILOs as well as the teaching strategies adopted.
+The references and textbooks used to support the delivery of the programme are also appropriate in terms of relevance to the content of the courses.
+According to the SER, the core and indicative readings texts are updated every subsequent year and evidence provided to the Panel supports this claim.
+However, a review of the module specifications revealed that many modules do not refer to updated reference textbooks and some date back to 2003 or 2010.
+Moreover, the provided links in some modules lead to an error page and some courses do not have a reference to any textbook.
+Therefore, the Panel recommends that the College should review all module specifications to ensure that all references are updated and develop a proper mechanism to ensure that this revision is periodically maintained. - The programme adheres to both the United Kingdom Quality Code and BQA-NQF requirements, as well as being sensitive to the Bahraini cultural and linguistic aspects through introducing a couple of modules related to the Bahraini context as per Higher Education Council (HEC) requirements such as 'History of Bahrain' and the 'Arabic for Business Communication'.
+Additionally, faculty and programme management indicated during the interview sessions that they also adopt some localized projects, examples, and cases to ensure that they reflect the Bahraini Context.